python/typing/docs/spec/concepts.rst

 Static, dynamic, and gradual typing
 -----------------------------------

-A **statically-typed** programming language runs a type-checker before running a program.
-The program is required to be well-typed according to the language's type system.
+A **statically typed** programming language runs a type checker before running a program.
+The program is required to be well typed according to the language's type system.
 The type system assigns a type to all expressions in the language and verifies that their uses obey the typing rules.
-Normally, a program that is not well-typed (i.e., one that contains a type error) will not run.
-Java and C++ are examples of statically-typed object-oriented languages.
+Normally, a program that is not well typed (i.e., one that contains a type error) will not run.
+Java and C++ are examples of statically typed object-oriented languages.

-A **dynamically-typed** programming language does not run a type-checker before running a program.
+A **dynamically typed** programming language does not run a type-checker before running a program.
 Instead, it checks the types of values before performing operations on them at runtime.
 This is not to say that the language is "untyped".
 Values at runtime have a type and their uses obey typing rules.
 Not every operation will be checked, but certain primitive operations in the language such as attribute access or arithmetic are.
-Python is a dynamically-typed language.
+Python is a dynamically typed language.

 **Gradual typing** is a way to combine static and dynamic typing.
-Type-annotated Python allows opting in to static type checking at a fine level of granularity, so that some type errors can be caught statically, before running the program.
+Type-annotated Python allows opting in to static type checking at a fine level of granularity, so that some type errors can be caught statically, without running the program.
 Variables, parameters, and returns can optionally be given a static type annotation.
-Even within the type of a single data structure, static type checking is opt-in and granular.
-For example, a dictionary can be annotated to have static checking of the key type but only dynamic checking of the value type.
+Even within the type of a single data structure, static type checking is optional and granular.
+For example, a dictionary can be annotated to enable static checking of the key type but only have dynamic runtime checking of the value type.

-In gradual typing, a special "unknown" or "dynamic" type is used in the static type system for names or expressions whose type is not known statically.
+A **gradual** type system is one in which a special "unknown" or "dynamic" type is used to describe names or expressions whose types are not known statically.
 In Python, this type is spelled :ref:`Any`.
-Because :ref:`Any` indicates a statically-unknown type, the static type checker can't check type correctness of operations on expressions typed as :ref:`Any`.
-These operations are dynamically checked, via the Python runtime's usual dynamic checking.
+Because :ref:`Any` indicates a statically unknown type, the static type checker can't check type correctness of operations on expressions typed as :ref:`Any`.
+These operations are still dynamically checked, via the Python runtime's usual dynamic checking.

-The Python type system also uses ``...`` within :ref:`Callable` types and within ``tuple[Any, ...]`` (see :ref:`tuples`) to indicate a statically-unknown component of a type.
+The Python type system also uses ``...`` within :ref:`Callable` types and within ``tuple[Any, ...]`` (see :ref:`tuples`) to indicate a statically unknown component of a type.
 The detailed rules for these usages are discussed in their respective sections of the specification.